-Heart failure can be a difficult diagnosis to accept, since the disease can lead to significant health complications and poor quality of life.
-And while depression is more common in women with HF, a new study finds that the severity of the depression is much greater in men with HF.
+Learning you have heart failure (HF) can be an emotional blow, since the disease can lead to significant health complications and poor quality of life.
+And while depression is more common in women with HF, a study presented at the American Heart Association's 2012 Quality of Care and Outcomes Research Scientific Sessions found that the severity of the depression is much greater in men with HF.
+"Heart failure can make one quite physically weak, and this may hit men especially hard, based on their traditional views of masculinity," says interventional cardiologist Dr. Deepak Bhatt, a professor at Harvard Medical School.
 There is also growing evidence that depression can worsen heart disease.
 Depression may cause a person to stop taking medicine, exercising, or eating properly, which may hurt heart health.
 So depression after a diagnosis of HF can lead to a downward spiral.
 That's why it's so important for depression to be recognized.